 2011-12: Kuznetsov was again the leading scorer for Traktor Chelyabinsk in Russia’s KHL while leading the Russian U20 team in scoring at the World Junior Championship for the second straight year.
 He scored 19 goals with 22 assists and was plus-five with 30 penalty minutes in 49 games for Traktor.
 Chelyabinsk reached the Eastern Conference finals after finishing first in the Kharlamov Division.
 Kuznetsov scored 7 goals with 2 assists and was plus-three with 10 penalty minutes in 12 playoff games.
 Playing for Russia at the WJC he scored 6 goals with 7 assists and was plus-six with 4 penalty minutes.
 Russia lost to Sweden in the gold medal game.
 Kuznetsov signed a two-year contract extension with Traktor in May, 2012.

 Kuznetsov displays a mixture of strength and skill along with the exuberance of other young Russian players such as Evgeny Malkin.
 His game is still in its early stages of development, and he has the expected shortcomings when it comes to defending consistently and tactical play.
-What sets him apart from other players his age is his flawless skating, stick handling and passing and pass receiving skills along with a fearless desire - particularly along the boards - to control the puck and create scoring opportunities.
+What sets him apart from other players his age is his flawless skating, stick handling and passing.
+His pass receiving skills along with a fearless desire - particularly along the boards - to control the puck and create scoring opportunities are also top notch.